joost/phony_rails/README.md

 ## Changelog

+0.2.1
+* Better error handling by @k4nar

 0.1.12
 * Further loosened gemspec dependencies.

 0.1.11
-* Better gemspec dependency versions by rjhaveri.
+* Better gemspec dependency versions by @rjhaveri.

 0.1.10
 * Changes from henning-koch.
 * Some pending fixes.

 0.1.8
-* Improved validation methods by ddidier.
+* Improved validation methods by @ddidier.

 0.1.6
 * Added :as option to phony_normalize.

 0.1.5
-* some tests and a helper method by ddidier.
+* some tests and a helper method by @ddidier.

 0.1.2
-* Using countries gem as suggested by brutuscat.
+* Using countries gem as suggested by @brutuscat.
-* Fixes bugs mentioned by ddidier.
+* Fixes bugs mentioned by @ddidier.

 0.1.0
 * Added specs.